Victor Vickery, Florida Man, Arrested For Allegedly Beating Peeping Tom To Death

 As for Vickery, he was allegedly found with dried blood on his hands and body, and his right foot was allegedly swollen and bloody.

-Vicerky and Hobi both gave voluntary statements to police about what happened.
+Vickery and Hobi both gave voluntary statements to police about what happened.

 Vickery’s Version Of Events